mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 So whatever you say – “that is water,” “that is the moon” – that’s okay, according to this.
 But when you come back to the dualistic world, water is water.
 Moment is moment.
 Space is space.
 Time is time.
 Toe is toe.
 Katagiri is Katagiri.
 So, how can you know the universe?
 Using the toe, using *right now, right here*, perfectly fitting into your object.
 At that time, the universe blooms.
 [That] is one; it is not a combination of the water and the moon.

-So that’s why Dogen Zenji says, *the self is the whole universe*.
+So that’s why Dōgen Zenji says, *the self is the whole universe*.
 And also, *time is being*.
 Time is not time; time is *being*.
 Time is space; space is time.

 So time is being when you say “right now and right here.”
 What is *time is being*?
 We cannot put a name on it.
 That’s why we say *now-ness*, or *here-and-now-ness*, or *eternity*, or *eternal time* – whatever kind of words you use, it’s very difficult to [manifest].
 Now and here are the universe.